tailwindlabs/prettier-plugin-tailwindcss/README.md

 }
 ```

+## Options

-## Resolving your Tailwind configuration
+### Customizing your Tailwind config path

-To ensure that the class sorting is taking into consideration any of your project's Tailwind customizations, it needs access to your [Tailwind configuration file](https://tailwindcss.com/docs/configuration) (`tailwind.config.js`).
+To ensure that the class sorting takes into consideration any of your project's Tailwind customizations, it needs access to your [Tailwind configuration file](https://tailwindcss.com/docs/configuration) (`tailwind.config.js`).

 By default the plugin will look for this file in the same directory as your Prettier configuration file.
 However, if your Tailwind configuration is somewhere else, you can specify this using the `tailwindConfig` option in your Prettier configuration.